 - Inform Study Abroad Administrator (email@example.com) about your choice and duration of study abroad, and proof of your academic standing.

-- If your Study Abroad Administrator nominates you, then you need to complete an Erasmus+ grant application form.
+- If your Study Abroad Administrator nominates you, then you will need to organise a meeting with us to complete an Erasmus+ grant application form.

 - Arrange accommodation, insurance, travel and visa (if necessary).